Brokenbonds/C_Sharp_Unity/README.md

 # Project 27 Method Assignment<br>
 Created four methods that each take an integer parameter the user has input and return an integer.
 The methods perform addition, division, remainder, and multiplication.

+# Project 28 Method Submission Assignment<br>
+Created 3 methods with differing math operations but the same name in a different class.
+I then called each of the methods requiring a string, int, and decimal, and checked to see if they would return an Integer.